Obama Fans Will Be THRILLED About This News

 According to Politico, former attorney general Eric Holder broke the news to reporters on Tuesday.

-Holder, a longtime friend of POTUS 44 who's currently the chair of the new National Democratic Redistricting Committee (NDRC), said he had been in talks with Obama to figure out ways to help the organization.
-These endeavors include fundraising and working with state legislators.
+Holder, a longtime friend of POTUS 44 who's currently the chair of the new National Democratic Redistricting Committee (NDRC), said he had been in talks with Obama to figure out ways to help the organisation.
+These endeavours include fundraising and working with state legislators.

 But mostly importantly, Holder said Obama is ready to get back in the game.
 “It’s coming.
 He’s coming,” Holder said of the former president.
 “And he’s ready to roll.”
 He added that Obama "will be a more visible part" of the NDRC's effort.